Data Modeling

 - Click Import at the upper-right corner, and then click Download Template.

-You can manually add a folder and file, export it and use it as an example for import.
+You can manually add a path and topic, export it and use it as an example for import.

-- Save the template table, and then click Import on the Namespace page.
+- Save the template file, and then click Import on the Namespace page.

 - Select the template, and then click Save.